ecell/ecell4_base/README.md

 ### Windows

-Please use **32bit** [Miniconda](http://conda.pydata.org/miniconda.html), even if you use 64bit Windows.
+Please use [Miniconda](http://conda.pydata.org/miniconda.html), Note that we does not support 64bit for Python2.7.
-We have NOT supported 64bit Python yet.

-- Install **32bit** Miniconda for Windows from http://conda.pydata.org/miniconda.html
+- Install Miniconda for Windows from http://conda.pydata.org/miniconda.html
 - Run the follwing commands on command prompt
 - (**Important**) E-Cell4 for Windows works only for hdf5 version **1.8.16**.
 Please check the version of hdf5, even if you installed hdf5 before with conda.